wordofwarning/wordofwarning.org/hab/turn/index.md

 # header_image: "header.jpg" # optional custom background image, relative to current page

 ---
+<small>Updated 24 Jan 2022</small>

-**Turn** is our annual platform for North West† dancers + dance-makers, currently on hiatus.
+***Currently on hiatus*, Turn** is our annual platform for North West† dancers + dance-makers.
 Formerly held in Manchester each spring, the last edition in 2017 had a new format with a dozen short pieces of new work shown to the public on a Friday night, followed by a Saturday of professional development…

 Our [**ninth Turn**](/archive/2017-turn) took place at Contact on **Friday 28 April 2017**, with a dozen new northern dance-works — to get a feel for it see the [image gallery](/galleries/2017-turn), or delve further with 2016's [gallery](/galleries/2016-turn) + [programme](/archive/2015-turn) and 2015's [gallery](/galleries/2015-turn) + [programme](/archive/2015-turn).

 **Turn is:**
-• currently on hiatus; we hope to return in 2021;
+• currently on hiatus; we *hope* to return in 2023;
 • a public micro-festival + open submission platform;
 • an opportunity for artists to meet, show + peer-review work;
 • an artist networking event;